PerMalmberg/du-yfs/Manual.md

 ### Floors for parking; ground and space

 Due to Dual Universe's slightly wonky physics, when creating floors for any dynamic construct, ensure that the floor fully encompasses the dynamic construct and it does NOT cross core boundaries or it might clip through and fall, or worse, explode.

+### Cargo mass capacity

+The ratings given for constructs are given in _raw mass values_, i.e. _not_ taking mass reduction talents into account.
+As such, do not blindly look at the mass shown in the inventory interface of DU.
+Instead, inspect the item/stack and look at the actual mass of the stack.

+## Automatic shutdown

+When the last point in the route is reached, and the telemeter reports a distance less than the one configured, the script will automatically shutdown.

+## Fuel gauges

+The screen shows up to four fuel tanks of each of the atmospheric and space types.
+It chooses the ones to display based on the lowest percentage and as such you can always see how close you are to run out of fuel, regardless of how many fuel tanks you have.

 ## Installation as an elevator (ground to space)